ChengHust/IEEE-CEC-2024-Competition/README.md

   The maximum number of function evaluations (***maxFE=1e7, 1e6, 1e5 for the three problems, respectively ***).
   <img src="https://github.com/ChengHust/IEEE-CEC-2024-Competition/blob/main/CEC2024Competition_Settings.png" />
 * Participants are allowed to use the parallel execution mode for efficiency.
+* It is remarkable that an individual with a high-dimensional problem will be memory-costly in PlatEMO.
+For example, the memory cost will be 20Gbits, 40Gbits, and 80Gbits for the three problems with a population size of 50.
+* To avoid memory overflow in Matlab, it is suggested that matrix operation related to decision variables should be re-write in the "for-end" format.

 ## Important Dates:
 For participants planning to submit a paper to the 2024 IEEE Congress on Evolutionary Computation:
 ### Paper submission: 13 Jan 2023
-  - We have also hosted two special sessions on CEC 2023 ("Large-scale multi-objective optimization in emerging applications" and "EC in Healthcare Industry").
-  - Paper reviews: 3 Mar 2023
-  - Paper re-submission: 24 Mar 2023
-  - Paper final notifications: 31 Mar 2023
+ - Deadline: 15th January 2024
+ - Notification: 15th March 2024
+ - Congress: 30th June 2024 - 5th July 2024, Yokohama, Japan
-Note: You are encouraged to submit your paper to the given at: [CEC 2023](https://2023.ieee-cec.org/) **Participants for competition** only:
+Note: You are encouraged to submit your paper to the given at: [CEC 2024](https://2024.ieeewcci.org/) **Participants for competition** only:
-  - Results submission deadline: 28 April 2023
+  - Results submission deadline: 15 June 2024
   - You can submit your related documents and results to Dr. He (chenghe_seee@hust.edu.cn)/ Dr. Wang (hdwang@xidian.edu.cn)/ Dr. Tian (field910921@gmail.com).

 ## Competition Organizers: